twse/random-stuff/README.md

 * **Cyrano Text**: Based on [Cyrano Nouveau](https://www.typophile.com/node/64838) (2009) by Tim Mott (MrMoto) with revised glyphs and support for more glyphs.
 Both fonts are named after the French dramatist/movie Cyrano de Bergerac.
 * **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.
-* **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font used in the IBM ThinkPad Power Series 820 command line or PC-DOS 2000 Traditional Chinese version (with different glyph designs).
+* **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font in the IBM ThinkPad Power Series 820 terminal or PC-DOS 2000 Traditional Chinese version (with different glyph designs).
 * **ZOE TFOM**: Font adapted and converted from the US and EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 The original font in the game itself reverses two rows for all characters.

 ## Bulk-add everyone to the Mozilla credits list